tsauvajon/nft-car-ownership/README.md

 **Sign messages**

 By hashing a message with your private key, you get a message signature.
-Anyone is able to validate the signature of the message, if they just know your public key and the message input.
+Anyone is able to compute who signed the message, if they just know the message input and the signature.

 ### Owner unlocks the car